Vanguard Global ex-U.S. Real Estate ETF (NASDAQ:VNQI) Short Interest Update

-Vanguard Global ex-U.S. Real Estate ETF (NASDAQ:VNQI) was the target of a significant increase in short interest in March.
-As of March 13th, there was short interest totalling 269,500 shares, an increase of 179.6% from the February 27th total of 96,400 shares.
-Based on an average daily volume of 1,159,000 shares, the days-to-cover ratio is currently 0.2 days.
+Vanguard Global ex-U.S. Real Estate ETF (NASDAQ:VNQI) was the recipient of a significant drop in short interest during the month of July.
+As of July 31st, there was short interest totalling 35,900 shares, a drop of 44.9% from the July 15th total of 65,200 shares.
+Based on an average daily volume of 489,500 shares, the short-interest ratio is currently 0.1 days.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Trexquant Investment LP raised its stake in shares of Vanguard Global ex-U.S. Real Estate ETF by 547.5% during the first quarter.
-Trexquant Investment LP now owns 27,559 shares of the company’s stock valued at $1,183,000 after purchasing an additional 23,303 shares in the last quarter.
-Advisor Group Holdings Inc. bought a new stake in Vanguard Global ex-U.S. Real Estate ETF in the first quarter worth about $3,328,000.
-Bank of New York Mellon Corp raised its position in Vanguard Global ex-U.S. Real Estate ETF by 13.5% in the first quarter.
-Bank of New York Mellon Corp now owns 370,427 shares of the company’s stock worth $15,895,000 after acquiring an additional 44,019 shares in the last quarter.
-Envestnet Asset Management Inc. raised its position in Vanguard Global ex-U.S. Real Estate ETF by 12.6% in the second quarter.
-Envestnet Asset Management Inc. now owns 1,934,933 shares of the company’s stock worth $90,284,000 after acquiring an additional 216,253 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company raised its position in Vanguard Global ex-U.S. Real Estate ETF by 47.9% in the first quarter.
-The Manufacturers Life Insurance Company now owns 275,956 shares of the company’s stock worth $11,841,000 after acquiring an additional 89,409 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the company.
+Trexquant Investment LP boosted its stake in shares of Vanguard Global ex-U.S. Real Estate ETF by 547.5% during the 1st quarter.
+Trexquant Investment LP now owns 27,559 shares of the company’s stock worth $1,183,000 after buying an additional 23,303 shares during the last quarter.
+Advisor Group Holdings Inc. acquired a new position in shares of Vanguard Global ex-U.S. Real Estate ETF in the 1st quarter valued at $3,328,000.
+Bank of New York Mellon Corp lifted its stake in shares of Vanguard Global ex-U.S. Real Estate ETF by 13.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 370,427 shares of the company’s stock valued at $15,895,000 after purchasing an additional 44,019 shares during the period.
+Envestnet Asset Management Inc. lifted its stake in shares of Vanguard Global ex-U.S. Real Estate ETF by 12.6% in the 2nd quarter.
+Envestnet Asset Management Inc. now owns 1,934,933 shares of the company’s stock valued at $90,284,000 after purchasing an additional 216,253 shares during the period.
+Finally, The Manufacturers Life Insurance Company lifted its stake in shares of Vanguard Global ex-U.S. Real Estate ETF by 47.9% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 275,956 shares of the company’s stock valued at $11,841,000 after purchasing an additional 89,409 shares during the period.

 Receive News & Ratings for Vanguard Global ex-U.S. Real Estate ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard Global ex-U.S. Real Estate ETF and related companies with MarketBeat.com's FREE daily email newsletter.